 Cervical cancer: Screening and prevention

 Cervical cancer (medical term: cervical carcinoma) develops when cells at the opening of the cervix change and become abnormal.
-Abnormal tissue can be discovered through and then removed before it has a chance to possibly develop into cancer.
-So this type of can also be seen as a form of prevention.
+Abnormal tissue can be discovered through screening and then removed before it has a chance to possibly develop into cancer.
+So this type of screening can also be seen as a form of prevention.
 Since it was introduced in the 1970s, there has been a big drop in the number of women with cervical cancer.